 And hence is not the topic of today’s post, to get a more detailed account of how to create your Facebook ad campaign from scratch, go through this Facebook Ads guide.

-What we are going to go through today are the pieces of your Facebook ad campaign the user actually sees i.e. the ad and the post-click page connected to it.
+What we are going to go through today are the pieces of your Facebook ad campaign the user actually sees i.e. the ad and the landing page connected to it.

 Creating an optimized Facebook ad doesn’t get you advertising conversions.
 Because even if the user clicks the ad it doesn’t mean they’re also going to convert.
-To increase the chances of converting a user post-click, you need to connect all targeted Facebook ads with relevant personalized post-click pages.
+To increase the chances of converting a user on a landing page, you need to connect all targeted Facebook ads with relevant personalized landing pages.
 This could be easily managed by the Instapage platform for creating and promoting landing pages.

-You must create message-matched post-click landing pages for your social media ad campaigns to increase conversions and your ROI.
-The post-click page that follows the ad should narrate the same story/message in the ad, fulfill user expectations — all this makes them more likely to convert.
+You must create message-matched landing pages for your social media ad campaigns to increase conversions and your ROI.
+The landing page that follows the ad should narrate the same story/message in the ad, fulfill user expectations — all this makes them more likely to convert.